bastienlc/CPOP/README.md

 ## Code

 The main code is available in the `src` folder.
 It contains an implementation of the CPOP algorithm in Python.
+The notebook `experiments.ipynb` contains the experiments we ran to test the algorithm.

 ## TO DO